 The Charity Commission’s overall job is to ensure the smooth running of charities all over England and Wales.
 It regulates every charity and if you want to set up an official charity you must notify the Charity Commission first.
 Its main aim is the guarantee that charities are working effectively towards the greater good of the public.
 There are currently 323 people employed by the Charity Commission which has four offices across several cities.
 These cities are as follows: Liverpool, London, Newport and Taunton.
 The Charity Commission has a large number of responsibilities and their main ones include registering organisations, taking action against any misconduct and in turn ensuring any charities registered meet the legal requirements.
 Circulating information about each registered charity is also an important job as well as providing guidance both over the phone and online to those that need it for running a charity.
 When you ring the contact number, whether it be for guidance and support or to discuss any issues you may be having, you will be connected to an adviser that can help.
 Maintaining public confidence in the charity sector is one of the Charity Commission’s main priorities.

-Calling 0844 248 2658 will connect you to the general contact number for the Charity Commision.
+Calling the above number will connect you to the general contact number for the Charity Commission.
 This can be used if you have queries regarding the process of setting up a charity, or if you would like to know more about a Charity.

 Finding a Charity

-If you’re having trouble finding a charity on the government website, you can call this department, who can help you further, on 0843 596 4056.
+If you’re having trouble finding a charity on the government website, you can call this department, who can help you further.

-If you’re struggling with a certain aspect of your Charity Form or would like some guidance on creating your own Charity, you can call 0843 596 4057 and someone will be able to assist you further.
+If you’re struggling with a certain aspect of your Charity Form or would like some guidance on creating your own Charity, you can call the number above and someone will be able to assist you further.

 Setting up a Charity